ScripterSugar/wdfp-extractor/COMMAND.md

 Search and export images files u failed to recover hashes.
 (WARNING: do not run this command if u have unexported set of images, such as when u only exported character images but general image assets. these unexported set of images will be recognized as unknown images.)

-Exported images are saved under [delta-<AssetVersion>]/output/assets/unknown/images
+Exported images are saved under [delta-assetVersion if exists, or workspace root]/output/assets/unknown/images

 #### Options:
 **-delta \<targetAssetVersion\>**              Specify target delta asset version if u need to search for specific delta directory.
 (Available for only those versions u exported with delta-extraction mode)

 #### Example:
 checkUnknowns

 checkUnknowns -delta 1.532.20